-School also appoints children in Key Stage 2 to act as Wellbeing Champions.
+School also appoints children to act as Happiness Heroes.
 These children are in school to provide support and guidance to children who may be experiencing challenges in their lives.
-The Wellbeing Champions are guided by the school Wellbeing Lead, Mrs Kyle.
+The Happiness Heroes are guided by the school PSHE and RSe Lead, Mrs Martin.